 - Practice the skill a lot in a wide variety of conditions.
 Ideally, change up all of the categories above.

 - When facing a new challenge, reach back to your prior experiences.
 Try to think of principles that might be relevant.

 - Examine two problems or examples that look different, but have the same kind of solution.
 Work out in your mind what makes them alike.

 - Study up on the new subject to gain background knowledge about it.
 The more you know about the topic, the easier it is to transfer what you already know to problems in that area.

 - Try to come up with principles as you encounter new problems or ideas.
 Keep a favorite in mind, and look for new opportunities to apply it.

 - Make your learning social, so that you need to justify and explain what you are learning to another.
 Listen for the principles that pop out of the conversation.

 Transfer of learning depends on the kind of transfer and how the knowledge is gained.
 The learner also matters.
+In essence, it helps to push past simple learning.
 When you face a new problem, how do you try to handle it?

 I have been looking for simple explanation as done in this page!
 Thanks Dr.!!!!